 Instead, I think a vast majority of consumers are best off getting a cash back card.
 However, it shouldn’t just be any cash back card, but rather one that offers you at least two cents back on every dollar spent.
 For example, I’ve written about the Citi® Double Cash Card, which has no annual fee and offers 1% cash back when you make a purchase, plus an additional 1% cash back as you pay for those purchases.

 However, there aren’t many business cards that offer a compelling cash back reward.
-Cards like the Ink Business Preferred℠ Credit Card, The Business Gold Rewards Card from American Express OPEN, etc., have great bonus categories, but you can typically do better when it comes to everyday, non-bonused spend.
+Cards like the Ink Business Preferred℠ Credit Card, American Express® Business Gold Card, etc., have great bonus categories, but you can typically do better when it comes to everyday, non-bonused spend.

 The way I see it, there’s one exceptionally rewarding business credit card, that offers the equivalent of 2% cash back